 Visual inspections often reveal early signs of trouble.
 Small cracks, loose fasteners, minor discoloration, or localized moisture problems are generally easier to address than widespread deterioration.
 It can feel satisfying to catch something early and fix it in ten minutes rather than discovering a bigger mess months later.

 Outdoor timber typically benefits from inspection at least twice per year, particularly before and after wet seasons.
 A good habit is to walk around your property with a screwdriver in hand, gently probing areas that look suspicious.
-If the wood feels soft or spongy, it's worth investigating further.
+If the wood feels soft or spongy, it is worth investigating further.

 Many timber products benefit from oils, stains, sealers, or protective coatings.
 The ideal finish depends on the timber species, intended use, climate, and desired appearance.
-There's no single product that works perfectly for everything, which is why it's worth spending a bit of time figuring out what suits your particular situation.
+There is no single product that works perfectly for everything, which is why it is worth spending time figuring out what suits your particular situation.

 | Finish Type | Main Purpose | Typical Use |